-The ACE-TEC is a solid epoxy paddle board with a molded EPS foam core and a thermoformed plastic skin.
+The Versa is a solid epoxy paddle board with a molded EPS foam core and a thermoformed plastic skin.
 The deck of the board is made a soft EVA foam for a slip free deck pad.

-BIC reinforced the rails of the SUP with fiberglass to help protect the board from dings and scratches.
+ISLE reinforced the rails of the SUP with fiberglass to help protect the board from dings and scratches.
 It’s a versatile SUP and designed to do just about everything well.

 This board is designed to flow through the water effortlessly with a keeled nose.
 This cuts through the water better than the other boards on our list.